niranjanshr13/notes/aws/certified-solutions-architect-associate/01-iam.md

  - Term
  	- user
- 	- groups = coll of User
+ 	- groups = coll of user
  	- roles = assign aws resources to user/group
  	- policies = define one or more permissions

 IAM = manage users, groups, roles and their corresponding level of access to the AWS Platform.
 Power User Access = Access to all AWS services except for management of groups and users within IAM root = admin access

 ## Configuration:
  - one place to configure user, group and roles and such.
  - Types: